dragonza/gatsby-blog/src/pages/blog/create-multiple-blog-post-type-gatsby/index.md

 </div>

 so, at this point, we only have one template for blog post, which is located at `src/templates/blog-post`.
-Let's say we want to a have content which we want to use a different template.
+Let's say we want to have content which we want to use a different template.
 Let's call it `project page`.
 If we want the Gatsby site to be able to consume different templates for various blog type.

 Here are what we need to do:

 - Create a new folder for different blog type
 - Add source system file for new folder content in `gatsby-config`
 - Create Project Page template
-- Edit `gatsby-node.js` to apply different templates for different type of blog post inside `createPage` API
+- Edit `gatsby-node.js` to apply different templates for some blog types inside `createPage` API
-- Edit Blog Post template to not query `project page` content

 ## 1. Create a new folder for different blog type